AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/starter-projects.md

 * Discover how to use segment stacking with the People metric.
 * Explore how using the Experience Cloud ID in your environment enhances the effectiveness of the People metric.

+### Journey IQ: Cross-Device Analytics template

+This template lets you see vital cross-device performance data.

+* **Special note for members of the Co-op Graph**: Shows what portion of your report suite contains visitors in regions where the co-op graph is supported, and regions where it is not supported.
+* **Identification of users**: Shows how often visitors to your site are identified using methods based on Cross-Device Analytics.
+* **Measuring audience size**: Shows a comparison of 'Unique Devices' compared to 'People'.
+The proportion of these two numbers is known as 'Cross-device compression', a calculated metric visible in this panel.
+This compression metric depends on a broad range of factors:
+  * **Using the Co-op graph or Private graph**: Generally speaking, organizations using the device co-op tend to see better compression rates than organizations using the private graph.
+  * **Log-in rate**: The more users log in on your site, the more Adobe can identify and stitch visitors across devices.
+Sites with a low log in rate also have low compression rates.
+  * **Experience Cloud ID coverage**: Only visitors with an ECID can be stitched.
+A lower percentage of visitors to your site using an ECID correlates to lower compression rates.
+  * **Multiple device usage**: If visitors to your site don't use multiple devices, you can see lower compression rates.
+  * **Reporting granularity**: Compression by day is typically smaller than compression by month or year.
+The chances for an individual to use multiple devices becomes smaller within a single day than over an entire month.
+Segmenting, filtering, or using breakdown dimensions can also show a lower compression rate.
+* **People-based segments**: Contains a segment dropdown that allows you to view device specific data.
+This panel encourages experimentation with segments to see how including or excluding device types affect reports.
+* **Analyzing the cross-device journey**: Provides flow and fallout reports based on device type.
+* **Cross-device attribution**: Combine the features of Journey IQ and Attribution IQ together.
+* **Other tips and tricks**: Helpful topics around CDA that lets you get more out of using it.